codeonlyjs/website/content/guide/templateForEach.md

 ## Item Keys

-By default, when a `foreach` block is updated it simply re-uses the previous DOM nodes in the same order and updates each with the new item at that position, adding and removing elements at the end of the list match the item count.
+By default, when a `foreach` directive updates it simply re-uses the previous DOM nodes in the same order and updates each with the new item at that position, adding and removing elements at the end of the list match the item count.